Praisebuka/Praisebuka/README.md

 - 👋 Hi, I’m Praise by name
-- 👀 I’m a Website devop.
+- 👀 I’m a Website devop. and a Penetration Tester
 - 🌱 I’m currently done with learning Front-End and now on Back-End Web Develpment
 - 💞️ I’m looking to collaborate on Github
 - 📫 You can reach me on Mail: praise.njoga@gmail.com